YanZhuangNanjing/yanzhuangnanjing.github.io/_pages/about.md

   - /about.html
 ---

-I am postdoctoral research fellow from IBCAD lab under Dr. Ronald Summers guidance at Radiology and Imaging Science Department in NIH Clinical Center.
-My research focuses on large-scale medical imaging analysis and medical computer vision.

-I got my PhD from Imaging and Data Science Lab under Prof. Gustavo Rohde guidance at University of Virginia.
-From 2021-2022, I did a research internship with Cardiovascular Imaging team at Siemens Healthineers, Princeton, NJ.
+My research interests are optimal transport learning for biomedical imaging analysis and medical computer vision.
+In addition, I am very interested in smart and connected health.
+I got my PhD from Imaging and Data Science Lab under Prof. Gustavo Rohde guidance, University of Virginia.
 Previously, I was a research associate @ ESC Lab under Prof. Wenyao Xu guidance from 2014-2015, University at Buffalo.
 I got my M.S. degree from University at Buffalo.

 News